-When control enters an execution context for function code, an arguments object is created and initialised as follows:
+When control enters an execution context for function code, if an arguments object is created (see above) then it is initialised as follows:

-- The value of the internal [[Prototype]] property of the arguments object is the original Object prototype object, the one that is the initial value of Object.prototype (see 15.2.3.1). - A property is created with name callee and property attributes { DontEnum }.
+- The value of the internal [[Prototype]] property of the arguments object is the original Array prototype object, the one that is the initial value of Array prototype (see 15.4.3.1). - If the function is non-strict, a property is created with name callee and property attributes { [[Writeable]]: false, [[Enumerable]]: false, [[Dynamic]]: false,].
 The initial value of this property is the Function object being executed.
-This allows anonymous functions to be recursive. - A property is created with name length and property attributes { DontEnum }.
+This allows non-strict anonymous functions to be recursive. - A property is created with name length and property attributes { DontEnum }.
 The initial value of this property is the number of actual parameter values supplied by the caller. - For each non-negative integer, arg, less than the value of the length property, a property is created with name ToString(arg) and property attributes { DontEnum }.
-The initial value of this property is the value of the corresponding actual parameter supplied by the caller.
-The first actual parameter value corresponds to arg = 0, the second to arg = 1, and so on.
-In the case when arg is less than the number of formal parameters for the Function object, this property shares its value with the corresponding property of the activation object.
-This means that changing this property changes the corresponding property of the activation object and vice versa.
+The initial value of this property is